awesome/tcs-handles-aggregator/Readme.md

 A Ruby Gem to Aggregate All tweets of [TCS](www.tcs.com) and TCS Activities related Official Handles.

-Why just TCS?
+**Why just TCS?**

 We work here :neckbeard: !

-But don't worry, it will still work for your personal account too :1:
+But don't worry, it will still work for your personal account too :+1:

 ## Installation